HandsOnDataViz/book/gitbook/README.md

 ##Submit additional chapters to the book
 - Recommended: [Contact the lead author](introduction/contributors.md) with a summary of your proposed chapter.
-- On the [book GitHub repository](https://github.com/JackDougherty/datavizbook), fork a copy, and create your proposed chapter.
+- On the [book GitHub repository](https://github.com/JackDougherty/datavizbook), fork a copy to your own GitHub account (requires free signup).
-- Follow the existing folder/file structure - see below
-- Compose the chapter in GitHub-flavored Markdown - see below
-- See more details below about embedding video, iframes, etc.
+- Create your proposed chapter following the book's existing folder/file structure, in GitHub/GitBook Markdown format, as explained below.
+-

 ## Folder/file structure for this GitBook:
 - Part folder (example: map)